ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 ### Implementations

 Thanks to its roots as a statistical programming language, R has particularly strong support of linear models, with `stats::lm()` normally built as part of a core installation.
+The `glmnet` package handles regularization using the LARS/Lasso approach as well as the newer elastic net.

 In Python, the `linear_model` module in scikit-learn is fairly extensive, with OLS, regularization, logistic and GLM.